 Cons

-Outdoor noise pollution – Although the indoor bodies are as quiet as they can be, humming soporifically all day long, the exterior condensers can be rather noisy, possibly disrupting yours or your neighbours’ peace and quiet.
+• Outdoor noise pollution – Although the indoor bodies are as quiet as they can be, humming soporifically all day long, the exterior condensers can be rather noisy, possibly disrupting your or your neighbours’ peace.

 Split-system vs. ducted air conditioning – the verdict